 Critter Barn has acquired 27 acres of beautiful Michigan farmland in Zeeland Township, at 2950 80th Avenue (our new address).
 If you are looking for our site, take Chicago Drive "around the bend" past Zeeland Hospital, then travel South on 80th Avenue.

 On August 12, 2016, our Critter Crew volunteers planted a sign on our new property: Future Site of Critter Barn!
-We broke ground on May 14, and with your support, we will begin building barns in July.
+We broke ground on May 14, and have completed the infrastructure... pipes in the ground, parking lot, roads.

 The most exciting piece of our new farm is blending the old with the new.
-If you visit a long-standing “family farm” today, you’ll see the old farmhouse, barns and coops, and off to one side, several slick new steel barns with automatic feed bins and huge fans.
-The combination of old and new captures the story of our cultural history, connects us to the future of agriculture, and demonstrates how farming has changed over time.
+If you visit a long-standing “family farm” today, you’ll first see the old farmhouse, barns and coops.
+Then, off to one side, you'll see several slick new steel barns with automatic feed bins and huge fans - maybe hog finishing barns, or turkeys.
+The combination of old and new will demonstrate how farming has changed over time and give us both experiences.

 Our welcome center will be a Post and Beam Monitor Barn, a style that allows natural light from the raised center.
 The barn will have a dedicated space for visitors with special needs, including a covered drop-off entrance.
 It will have a meeting space for classes or introductions to tours, bathrooms, a farm store, welcome area, volunteer headquarters, plus a generous open area to sit, eat and relax in the center of the barn.